OpenDevelopmentMekong/wpsparql/README.md

 # Features

-## Feature 1: Add related SPARQL datasets to posts.

-TBD

-## Feature 2: Query SPARQL endpoint
+## Feature 1: Query SPARQL endpoint

 wpsparql exposes the shortcode **[wpsparql_query_endpoint query="QUERY"]** which can be used to generate a query and present the results returned by the endpoint.